Self-dual compact gauged baby skyrmions in a continuous medium

-where $W_{0}$ is a constant. {An important detail is that this superpotential provides a potential $V^{(\Sigma)}\propto h$ when $r\rightarrow R$, this being} analogous to the so-called ``old baby Skyrme potential'' \cite{Adam_12}.
+where $W_{0}$ is a constant.
+An important detail is that this superpotential provides a potential $V^{(\Sigma)}\propto h$ when $r\rightarrow R$, this being analogous to the so-called ``old baby Skyrme potential'' \cite{Adam_12} .

-The next step is to {consider some specific functional form to both the superpotential $\mathcal{W}(\chi)$ and the dielectric function $\Sigma(\chi)$; the last one will characterize the nonlinear medium of interest.
-Below, let us consider two different superpotentials $\mathcal{W}(\chi)$ (the ones engendering the $\chi^4$ and $\chi^6$ models, respectively) supplying new nonlinear effects to the gauged BPS baby Skyrme model \cite{Adam_12}.
-This way, we shall analyze how the new nonlinearities modify the shape of the compact BPS skyrmions.}
+The next step is to specify some functional form for both the superpotential $\mathcal{W}(\chi)$ and the magnetic permeability $\Sigma(\chi)$.
+For such a goal, we will consider two superpotentials (that engendering the $\chi^{4}$ and $\chi^{6}$ models, respectively) supplying kinklike solitons that we use to define the magnetic permeability appearing in the BPS equation (\ref{21} ).
+This way, it will be possible to analyze how the magnetic medium modifies the shape of the compact BPS skyrmions.